VTVL: Vertical landing technology

-The technology required to successfully achieve retropropulsive landings—the vertical landing or "VL" addition to the standard vertical takeoff (VT) technology of the early decades of human spaceflight—has several parts.
-First, thrust must be less than weight, second the thrust is normally required to be vectored and requires some degree of throttling.
-Guidance must be capable of calculating the position and altitude of the vehicle, small deviations from the vertical can cause large deviations of the vehicles horizontal position.
+The technology required to successfully achieve retropropulsive landings—the vertical landing, or "VL," addition to the standard vertical takeoff (VT) technology of the early decades of human spaceflight—has several parts.
+First, the thrust is normally required to be vectored and requires some degree of throttling.
+However, a thrust-to-weight ratio of more than 1 is not strictly necessary.

+The vehicle must be capable of calculating its position and altitude; small deviations from the vertical can cause large deviations in the vehicle’s horizontal position.
 RCS systems are usually required to keep the vehicle at the correct angle.

-SpaceX also use grid fins for attitude control during landing of their Falcon 9 boosters.
+SpaceX also uses grid fins for attitude control during the landing of their Falcon 9 boosters.

 It can also be necessary to be able to ignite engines in a variety of conditions potentially including vacuum, hypersonic, supersonic, transonic, and subsonic.

 The additional weight of fuel, larger tank, landing legs and their deployment mechanisms will usually reduce the performance of a soft landing system compared to expendable vehicles, all other things being equal.

 The main benefit of the technology is seen in the potential for substantial reductions in space flight costs as a result of being able to reuse rockets after successful VTVL landings.